Sorgavaasal: Plot

 Both Kattabomman and Parthi falsely accuse Mani of killing Sunil.
 Parthi astutely replies to Ismail that just as Shanmugam's murderers remain unknown, so too will Sunil's killers.
-Ismail concludes the investigation, closing the case with lingering doubts like, one of the MLAs who was imprisoned during the riot is now the Home Minister, who had ordered the probe.
+Ismail concludes the investigation, closing the case with lingering doubts, such as one of the MLAs who was imprisoned during the riot is now the Home Minister, who had ordered the probe.
 Parthi's family, who once struggled to make ends meet with their small eatery, now owns a thriving restaurant.
 Kattabomman has been promoted to Superintendent of the prison.
-Ismail remains convinced of Parthi's innocence but is perplexed by Parthi's willingness to accept responsibility for the events that transpired within the prison.
+Ismail remains convinced of Parthi's innocence but is perplexed by his willingness to accept responsibility for the events that happened in the prison.
 Kattabomman and Parthi, aware of each other's secrets, exchange a silent, knowing glance.

 The film concludes with Parthi, now a seemingly powerful person in the prison, gazing at his engagement photograph.
 Ismail reflects on Kattabomman's ominous words: "There are only two paths in life: either kneel down in Heaven or be the King in Hell."

 Production

-Development

 After Run Baby Run (2023), while shooting for Singapore Saloon (2024) with Gokul, actor RJ Balaji was reported to have signed his next project titled Sorgavaasal with a debutant director Sidharth Vishwanath, a former assistant director of Pa.
 Ranjith.
 The story of the film is co-written by Sidharth along with Thamizh Praba and Ashwin Ravichandran.
 The film is produced by Siddharth Raviputi and Pallavi Singh of Think Studios and Swipe Right Studios.
-The film also stars Selvaraghavan, and Karunas playing important roles, with Balaji Sakthivel, Natty Subramaniam, Saniya Iyappan, Sharaf U Dheen, Hakkim Shah, Antonythasan Jesuthasan, Ravi Raghavendra, and Samuel Abiola Robinson in pivotal roles.
-The technical crew includes Christo Xavier as the music director, Prince Anderson as the cinematographer, Selva RK as the editor and S Jayachandran as the art director.
+The technical crew includes Prince Anderson as the cinematographer, Selva RK as the editor and S Jayachandran as the art director.

-Filming

 In mid-March 2023, it was reported that the principal photography had already begun and completed around 37 days shoot in Karnataka.